 85% of infections are caused by aerobic bacteriae such as Staphylococcus aureus.
 Methicillin-resistant staph infections are also known.

-Application of herbal and other poultices, human milk, animal dung, ash may lead to Clostridium tetani as an infective agent.
+Application of herbal and other poultices, human milk, animal dung, ash, etc may lead to Tetanus with Clostridium tetani as an infective agent.

 Anaerobic bacteriae especially B fragilis is seen more in cases like prolonged rupture of membranes and amnionitis, etc.